Sarbat da bhala

 Sarbat da bhala (Punjabi: ਸਰਬੱਤ ਦਾ ਭਲਾ (Gurmukhi); sarabata dā bhalā) is the final term in the Sikh prayer called the Ardas.
+It defines the wish for the betterment of all humanity, including both Sikhs and non-Sikhs.

 Description

 The term outlines one of the most important of Sikh principles and is a point that is repeated in the Sikh Scriptures.
 The Sikh concept of sarbat da bhala which means "blessings for everyone" or literally "may everyone prosper".
 This statement is repeated by all practicing Sikhs at least twice daily as part of their Nitnem (daily prayers).
 This concept is central to Sikhism and forms a very important and essential role in the religious philosophy of the Sikh Gurus.

 The Ardas ends with the line:

 Nanak Naam Chardi Kala, teraa bhane sarbat da bhala.

 Nanak, with Naam comes Chardi Kala and with your blessings, peace for everyone.

 The term calls on the Sikh to request, pray and ask the Almighty for the well-being of all of humanity, prosperity for everyone (regardless of religion) in the worldwide community, global peace for the entire planet.

 A Sikh selflessly prays daily for "all to prosper".
 This gesture comes from the clear and pure teaching of Gurbani (Sri Guru Granth Sahib) and forms the Gurmat code of conduct.
 Gurbani tells us that there are "no others", "there is only One".
 The same "One God resides within all".
 We are "all the children of that One God".
 As the potter makes pots of different forms and colors from the same basic clay; and as the goldsmith moulds jewellery of various types, colors and shapes from the same single homogeneous material, gold; similarly, we are all born of the same One Light: "There is no difference".